Justintime50/easypost-tools-ui/README.md

 ## How it Works

 The EasyPost API creates a label once it receives a `from_address`, `to_address`, `parcel`, and the user selects their preferred shipping rate/method.
-We verify the addresses and return a label for download.
 Print the label, slap it on your package, and drop it off at your carrier's location.
 That's it!

 ## Install